These are the tools I use for running my business and website.

 Images and other graphics

-I use Affinity Photo and Designer for graphics.
-It's a set of properly professional graphics tools at a really friendly price.
+I use Affinity Photo and Designer for graphics - properly professional graphics tools at a really friendly price.
 I also love IconJar (via Setapp) - it does its one thing (storing icons so you can export them in any size/colour/format) really well.

 Photos come from Unsplash.